coolsnady/hcexplorer/README.md

 `rebuilddb2` is a CLI app used for maintenance of hcexplorer's `dcrpg` database (a.k.a.
-DB v2) that uses PostgreSQL to store a nearly complete record of the Decred blockchain data.
+DB v2) that uses PostgreSQL to store a nearly complete record of the Hcd blockchain data.
 See the [README.md](./cmd/rebuilddb2/README.md) for `rebuilddb2` for important usage information.

 ### scanblocks